kelseysry/authneticate-me/README.md

 ## Overall Structure

 **Back end**
-- The back end was created by using Express and postgreSQL database with user austhentication routes.
+- The back end was created by using Express as a REST API server and postgreSQL database with user austhentication routes.

 **Front end**
 - The front end was created by using React, Redux, Flexbox, and Grid.
 The React front end uses the backend API routes to let a user sign up for an account, log in, and log out.